shiversoftdev/t7patch/README.md

+# READ ME NOW
+### This patch does not need to be updated all the time to work.
+It has not been bypassed; there are no new threats.
+The repo will be updated if there is ever a need to do so.
+As of 9/17/2024, the game is still safe to play with a network password.
+Your antivirus is mistakingly flagging the game; it is a false alarm.

 # Black Ops 3 Community Patch
 A new and improved community patch for a large list of Black Ops III exploits.